 - Wear a flat money belt that fits underneath your clothes.
-Use this to keep your credit cards, passport, and travelers checks safe.
+Use this to keep the majority of your cash, your credit cards, passport, and other identity or travel documents safe.

 - Don't look too obviously lost even if you are.
 You can always walk purposefully into a shop, bank, or hotel to ask for directions or consult a map.

 - Avoid the poorer areas of big cities and towns, including informal settlements and townships, unless you're traveling with a licensed local guide.

 - Don't walk alone at night, especially in major towns and cities, and stick to well-lit areas, even if you are walking with a group.

 - Similarly, don't walk alone in remote areas including beaches.
 Ask your hotel concierge or tour guide for advice if you're not sure whether an area is safe or not.